Building a Better Team

 Performance reviews are not beauty pageants.
 The objective is to give honest, straightforward, and helpful feedback.
 Still, it helps to end positively so that no employee leaves the room feeling attacked.

 Writing performance reviews is an art that every business owner can learn to master.
-Click on my contact form, and we can chat about how to make the most of your company’s performance reviews and achieve the ultimate goal; improve their performance.
+Click on my contact form, and we can chat about maximizing your company’s performance reviews and achieving the ultimate goal of improving its performance.

 Coach Dave